-This article was originally published in the Amherst STEM Network magazine online (at this link) with the title “Observing Outbursts from Orbit.”
-I’ve republished it here for posterity (the online articles are usually fleeting – there will be a link to the stable magazine copy of this article sometime soon as well).
+This article was originally published in the Amherst STEM Network magazine online (in our Fall 2020 issue) with the title “Observing Outbursts from Orbit.”
+I’ve republished it here for posterity.
 I hope you enjoy it, and that you check out the other science communicators at the STEM Network, who cover all the great research, events, and guest speakers the various departments at Amherst host.

 This post is the third in a series highlighting the fantastic astronomy research Amherst College students have conducted this summer.
 For more information on the series, visit this post.
 This week, Astronomy Department Editor William Balmer (that’s me) interviewed Lena Treiber ’23E, who presented at the Chandra Time-Series Conference this fall.
 Lena attended the Dorrit Hoffleit Research Fellowship at Yale University, working with Georgios Vasilopoulos and Charles Bailyn to study an X-ray Binary.
 I had the opportunity to talk to Lena about the science, her experience with remote research, and her publication in The Astronomer’s Telegram.